cameronnapoli/reddit-news-fetch/README.md

 ## Setup Reddit Application

-To read from the Reddit API, you must get your applcation keys [here](https://github.com/reddit-archive/reddit/wiki/OAuth2).
+To read from the Reddit API, you must get your application keys [here](https://github.com/reddit-archive/reddit/wiki/OAuth2).

 ## Add Environment Variables to Lambda

-Three environment variables are needed to run the script:
+The following environment variables are needed to run the script ([adding Lambda environment variables](https://docs.aws.amazon.com/lambda/latest/dg/env_variables.html)):

 `BUCKET_NAME` : This is the name of the S3 bucket in which to deposit files